Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-The company's own reporting only covers its commitment to respect customary land tenure rights.
+The company also commits to respecting customary land tenure rights in its own reporting.

 • P